makeplans/makeplans-api/readme.md

 ### Security

-During the beta of this functionality there is no added security to ensure the request is from MakePlans.
-We recommend adding a secret key to the web-hook URL to validate the request being from MakePlans and not a untrusted third party.
+#### Verify payload signature

+We send a `X-MakePlans-Signature` header in the webhook request.
+Use this to verify the request body to ensure the request is from MakePlans and signed with your API-Key.
+The header includes details about the signature and the signature itself.
+We use HMAC SHA-256 to compute this signature.
+The secret is your API-Key.

+Example: `X-MakePlans-Signature:sha256=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd`.

+#### Authentication

+You can add HTTP Basic Auth credentials to the webhook URL.

 ## API Endpoints